Render-AI/voicefixer2/README.md

 **Important:** The maintainers(s) of this repository are not affiliated or connected with the original version of VoiceFixer.

+**Note:** We are actively accepting contributions!
+Please check the To Do list for how you can contribute!

 # <img src="https://github.com/fakerybakery/voicefixer/assets/76186054/499b358d-0063-45bc-925b-d4136c05af34" width="50"> VoiceFixer 2

 Welcome to VoiceFixer 2, the next generation of VoiceFixer.
 VoiceFixer is a general speech restoration tool, using AI to remove background noise, fix degraded speech, enhance audio quality from old recordings, upscale low resolution, and more, all in one model!